-If you’ve hired a web analytics consultant to manage your Google Tag Manager (GTM), you’ll need to grant them access so they can do the work.
-But it might not be as straightforward!
+If you’ve hired a web analytics consultant to manage your Google Tag Manager (GTM), you’ll have to grant them access so they can do the work.
+If they used a service for granting account access via a link, you probably wouldn’t be needing this post.
+Otherwise, it might not be as straightforward!
 In GTM, there is a distinction between accounts and containers and you can give separate permissions for different structures.

 As a Google Analytics consultant, I know I get this question a lot when working with new clients, so I thought I’d write a post with step-by-step instructions.

 This post will explain how to give your consultant the correct access so they can do their work.

 In this post…

 A short introduction to GTM permission levels

 When granting access to a Google Tag Manager account, you can give permissions on the Account Level and/or the Container Level.
 And you need to be mindful that granting Account permissions doesn’t automatically provide the user with the required Container permissions.